ThomWright/batch-aint-one/README.md

 With batching, we can improve the throughput.
 Acquiring/releasing the lock and beginning/committing the transaction can be shared for the whole batch.
 With four items per batch, we can increase the theoretical maximum throughput to 800 items/sec.
 In reality, the more rows each `INSERT` processes the longer it will take, but multi-row inserts can be [very efficient](https://json.codes/posts/databases/postgres-multi-row-insert/).

 ![Batched example](./docs/images/example-batched.png)

-## How

-A worker task is run in the background and items are submitted to it for batching.
-Batches are processed in their own tasks, concurrently.

 ## Example